-At RVS Solicitors, we specialise in assisting private clients such as entrepreneurs, highly skilled workers, former civil servants, and political activists claim asylum in the UK.
+At RVS Solicitors, we specialise in assisting private clients such as business people, former civil servants, and political activists claim asylum in the UK.

 Our team will listen to the details of your case in a sensitive and compassionate manner.

 We will discuss your best options with you and keep you up to date with the progress of your case through our client portal.

 We understand the stress and strain you and your family may be experiencing whilst waiting for your asylum claim to be approved.

 Therefore, we will assist you in every way possible and refer you onto third-party support if appropriate.

 The ability to claim asylum in another country is enshrined in international law.
 The UK has signed up to all these laws and enacts them through its own legislation.

 RVS Solicitors Are Experienced in Assisting Asylum Claims in the UK